Traffic controller holding a stop sign - Claim a tax deduction on super contributions

 When deciding whether to claim a deduction for super contributions, you should consider the super impacts that may arise from this, including whether:

-• you will exceed your contribution cap
+• you will exceed either of your contribution caps

 • Division 293 tax applies to you